WladimirSidorenko/PotTS/README.md

 projects from the directories `corpus/annotator-1/` or `corpus/annotator-2/`.

-This folder contains the following files and directories:
+This folder comprises the following files and directories:

 * `corpus/` -- directory containing corpus files;
   * `annotator1/` -- directory containing MMAX projects for the first